 Despite the many positives provided by the IoT, there are also concerns over privacy and the security of data sets, IP addresses, and more.
 Industry and governments are working to address these concerns through the development of international IoT standards.

-The Internet of Things is a network of physical objects that are connected to the Internet so that they can exchange data and information in order to improve productivity, efficiency, services, and more.
+The Internet of Things (IoT) refers to a network of physical objects that are connected to the Internet so that they can exchange data and information in order to improve productivity, efficiency, services, and more.